varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 ``vcl_pass``, as shown above for pass.

 The hit-for-pass state ends when the "hit-for-pass TTL" given in the ``return`` statement elapses.
-The next request for that object is then handled as an ordinary miss.
+As with passes, the response to a hit-for-pass fetch is never cached, even if it would otherwise fulfill conditions for cacheability.
+So unlike hit-for-miss, it is not possible to end the hit-for-pass state ahead of time with a cacheable response.
+After the "hit-for-pass TTL" elapses, the next request for that object is handled as an ordinary miss.

 hit-for-miss is the default treatment of uncacheable content.
 No part of ``builtin.vcl`` invokes hit-for-pass, so if you need it, you have to